Salivary Glands Long Essays

 • Readings are taken after 48 h, and the test is considered positive if a pustule or ulcer is seen

-2. Skin pathergy test:
+2. Skin Pathergy Test:

 • Site: A hairless area on the flexor aspect of the forearms is usually chosen as the test site.